 - Digital Art – This is a standalone competition for members who may wish to produce more “arty” digital images, and has its own annual trophy.
 Images should be named and sized as per normal digital entries and sent to the usual e-mail address.

 - Print and Digital Image of the Year Competitions – These are standalone competitions at the end of the season, for photographs taken after January 1st of the year the season starts.
 Maximum of three entries per section (Print/Digital).
 These are OPEN competitions and may include photographs that have gained positions in previous competitions.
 The same image should not be entered in more than one section.
-Members are required to have entered at least 50% (normally 4 out of 8, pro-rata for new members) of the season’s regular competitions, in each section that they wish to enter.
+Members are required to have submitted images in each class for which they are entering to at least 50% of the regular internal club competitions during that season.
+(Normally 4 out of 8, pro-rata for new members, excluding Digital Art, Mike Goldie and Manx Scenes).
 Original digital images may be requested to allow the date of capture to be verified.
 Failure to submit an original image if requested may result in exclusion of the image entry from the competition.
 The winning Print Image of the Year and winning Digital Image of the Year go forward to compete for the overall Image of the Year as selected by the judge.